Federal and State Programs

-If you have remaining financial need after the subtraction of self-help, Federal Pell and state grants, and "outside" scholarships, it will be met to the extent possible with scholarships and grants administered by the College.
+If you have remaining financial need after the subtraction of the work opportunity, Federal Pell and state grants, and "outside" scholarships, it will be met to the extent possible with scholarships and grants administered by the College.
 These include:

 - Federal Supplemental Educational Opportunity Grants: A federal program administered by the College.
 The program provides grants of as much as $4,000 a year to students with great financial need.

 - Amherst College Scholarships: Aid drawn from the College's scholarship endowment income, annual gifts for financial aid purposes, and current operating funds.